Eligible properties include:

 - Renovation project reserves (10% or 15% as determined by the Consultant)

-All renovations performed under a HomeStyle mortgage must be done by your chosen General Contractor who is properly licensed, properly insured and has been approved by the lender.
+All renovations performed under a HomeStyle mortgage must be done by your chosen General Contractor who is properly licensed and properly insured.
 General Contractors and Architects with professional licenses and credentials will be required to prepare the necessary drawings and plans as part of the loan approval process.
 This assists underwriters in their determination of completed value as well as whether the proposed improvements are cost effective.

 Once the loan closes, the work must begin within 30 days and must be completed within 6 months.
 A HomeStyle Consultant or appraiser will inspect all work and submit a completion certificate to Fannie Mae before funds can be paid to your general contractor for that completed phase of the work.
 Any unused renovation reserves left over after the renovations are completed can be used for additional work or be paid as a principal reduction of the mortgage.

 What to do while the work is underway:

-What’s the Difference Between the HomeStyle Mortgage and FHA 203k Loans?
+What’s the Difference Between the HomeStyle Mortgage and FHA 203k Mortgage?

 Fannie Mae HomeStyle and FHA 203k mortgages both offer the ability to finance improvements in concert with a purchase or refinance of your home.
 The HomeStyle loan’s minimum down payment is around 5 percent, while FHA 203k’s is only 3.5 percent.
 While the FHA 203K allows for mortgage amounts up to 110% of the “after improved” value of your home, the Homestyle is capped at only 95%.
 The HomeStyle also typically requires higher qualifying credit scores but feature lower closing costs than those commonly charged on FHA 203k loans.

 What makes the HomeStyle program so unique is that it allows for the financing of primary residences, second homes as well as 1 unit investment properties.
-As with a FHA 203K mortgage, the borrower must use approved, licensed professionals to do the renovation work.
+Just like the with a FHA 203K program, the borrower must use a approved, licensed general contractor to do the renovation work.

 Why not call or email us for additional information at 732-988-5000 202 or firstname.lastname@example.org.
 Or you can click here and we will respond to your request as soon as possible.